-Q.21) What is TDS?
-How do you show TDS on a balance sheet?
+21. What is TDS?
+How do you Show TDS on a Balance Sheet?

 Ans: TDS stands for Tax Deducted at Source.
 It is a concept that aims at collecting tax at every source of income.

-TDS is shown in the assets section in a balance sheet.
+TDS is shown in the assets section on a balance sheet.
 It is present right after the head current asset.

-Q.22) A company is showing positive cash flows, yet can it be in trouble?
+22. A Company is Showing Positive Cash Flows, yet can it be in Trouble?